Why Choosing The Optimal Referral Incentive Matters

 - Keeping things fresh: Iterating on your referral program keeps customers engaged and helps you optimize your rewards strategy.
 Consider a limited-time “rewards burst” that offers greater incentives during the holidays, or A/B test multiple reward values and types to find what drives the most conversions with your audience.

-Common Incentivization Mistakes to Avoid
+Common Referral Incentive Mistakes to Avoid

 Even with the perfect referral incentive, these oversights could mean leaving growth on the table: